orbtl-ai/DebrisScan/README.md

 URL:`http://localhost:8080/`.

-![An image showing DebrisScan's Job Upload tab, which has multiple text boxes and slider bars that allow users to configure DebrisScan's settings.](static/debrisscan_v05_example.png)
+![An image showing DebrisScan's Job Upload tab, which has multiple text boxes and slider bars that allow users to configure DebrisScan's settings.][upl-image]

+[upl-image]: static/debrisscan_v05_example.png

 There are two tabs in the DebrisScan interface: `Job Upload` and `Job Status/Results`.
 By default, the app launches on the `Job Upload` tab, which is